rudderlabs/rudderstack-docs/destinations/appcenter.md

 }
 ```

-- Finally change the initialization of your `RudderClient` in your `Application` class.
+- Finally, change the initialization of your `RudderClient` in your `Application` class, as shown:

 ```text
 val rudderClient = RudderClient.getInstance(